-'Every Word She Uttered To Us Was A Lie': Woman Fakes Cancer, Collects Over $10,000 Through GoFundMe, Facebook Donations
+'Every Word She Uttered To Us Was A Lie': Woman Fakes Cancer, Collects Over $10,000 Through GoFundMe, Facebook Donations, Police Say

 “We had all these people reaching out to us who had no idea who we were, saying that they were scammed by her,” Jeff Bergh said.

 Bergh is the host of The Ever Evolving Truth podcast and interviewed Smith two times.

-Bergh tells Eyewitness News that everything started to unravel after the second interview.
+He tells Eyewitness News that everything started to unravel after the second interview.

 “We just started looking into some of the things that she was saying and it turned out that every bit of it, every word she uttered to us was a lie,” he said.